MiguelGuimaraes37/find-a-coach/README.md

 12. -> Add coach form validation, done
 13. -> Add form with validation to ContactCoach, done
 14. -> Add the feature of adding a Request in vuex store, done
+15. -> Add requests overview to RequestsReceived, but will upgraded(a user can see all the requests even if the owner of the request is not him), done